-- Professor Hans Aerts, Leiden University, The Netherlands.
+Profesor Hans Aerts, Leiden University, The Netherlands.
 His research centres on biochemical investigations of glycosphingolipids and their metabolising enzymes, to develop biomarkers and improve diagnosis and therapies for inherited lysosomal disorders and other neurodegenerative diseases and metabolic syndromes.

-- Dr Steven Gray, University of Texas Southwestern Medical Centre.
+Associate Professor Steven Gray, University of Texas Southwestern Medical Centre.
 His core expertise is in adeno-associated virus (AAV) gene therapy vector engineering and optimising approaches to deliver a gene to the nervous system.
 He is currently developing novel AAC capsids which can results in wide-spread gene transfer.
 He is managing a number of pre-clinical studies, as well as a human gene therapy clinical trial for Giant axonal Neuropathy (GAN).

 Associate Professor David Sleat, Rutgers University, His reaserch focuses on proteomic approached to characterise components of the lysosome.
 These basic insights into the functin of the lysosome and lysosomal proteins has led to the discovery of gene defects in many unsolved human diseases, including LSD's.

 Registration is free and we welcome anyone who would like to attend.
 Lunch, afternoon tea and a BBQ afterwards will be provided.
 Register for the symposium.